dmbarbour/wikilon/docs/AwelonLang.md

 ## Static Linking

-It is possible to perform static analysis on a word's evaluated definition, arities and types, etc. to determine context-free link structure.
-The most trivial example of this is redirects.
-Consider:

-        @foo bar

-Here, word `foo` will not evaluate any further because there is no cause to link `bar`.
-However, when we do eventually link `foo`, we'll immediately be asked to link `bar`.
-We can determine this by static analysis.
-For performance reasons, we may wish to skip the intermediate step rewriting `foo` to `bar` and jump straight to linking the definition of `bar`.

-However, static linking is not constrained to trivial redirects.
-Statically computing link structure can further inline definitions, flatten redirect chains.
-Computing a static-link object provides an excellent opportunity to perform transparent optimizations.

-A runtime might provide `(link)` to evaluate further to a static link object.
+Consider a redirect, `foo = bar`.
+When we link `foo`, we'll always link `bar`.
+This is due to the lazy evaluation rule: we won't link `foo` unless doing so also results in rewrites other than a trivial inlining of foo's definition.
+Hence, we could skip the intermediate rewrite to word `bar` and simply rewrite to bar's definition.
+Transitively, we can say foo's static link definition is bar's static link definition.

+This isn't limited to redirects.
+Similar analysis can be performed in context of arity annotations and type analysis.
+It is feasible to optimize static link definitions far beyond simple evaluation.

+A `[code](link)` annotation could make static link optimizations explicit.

 ## Optimization

-There are many semantically valid rewrites that Awelon's basic evaluator does not perform.
+There are many semantically valid rewrites that Awelon's naive evaluator does not perform.
 For example:

         [A] a [B] a => [A B] a      apply composes
         [A] a d     => d A          tail call optimization